romsar/gonertia/README.md

     // Now create your HTTP server.
     // Gonertia works well with standard http handlers,
-    // but you free to use some frameworks like Gorilla Mux or Chi. mux := http.NewServeMux()
+    // but you are free to use some frameworks like Gorilla Mux or Chi. mux := http.NewServeMux()

     mux.Handle("/home", i.Middleware(homeHandler(i)))